 What is Debt Consolidation?

-Debt consolidation is the process of combining all of your debt into one debt payment.
-Debt consolidation focuses on solving issues with high-interest rates, high monthly bills or just too much debt.
+Debt consolidation is the process of combining all of your debt into one easy to manage payment.
+Debt consolidation focuses on solving issues with high-interest rates, high monthly bills, or just too much debt.

 Here are three ways to combine your debt: